ADD CONDITION

 Pediatric Use

 When using this medication for children aged 2 years and older, you can apply it to the affected area up to 3 to 4 times a day.
-However, if your child is under 2 years old, it’s important to consult a doctor before use.
-This ensures that the treatment is safe and appropriate for their age.
-Always follow these guidelines to help keep your child safe and healthy.
+However, if your child is under 2 years old, it's important to consult a physician (doctor) before using the medication.
+This ensures that you get the right guidance for your child's specific needs.
+Always prioritize your child's safety and well-being when considering any treatment.

 Geriatric Use